z390development/z390/doc/user_guide/zCICS/zcics_app_prog_guide.md

 The current zCICS environment and all test programs can be re-assembled using DFHALL.BAT.
 The test VSAM catalog and files can be rebuilt using DFHALLV.BAT.

-Assembly notes
+## Assembly notes

-The `CICS` option must be used when executing `mz390` command.
+The `CICS` option must be used when compiling or assembling zCics programs.

-PROLOG and EPILOG are defaults.
+`PROLOG` and `EPILOG` are associated defaults.

-NOEPILOG is supported but not fully tested, testing and correct usage is scheduled for a future release of zCICS.
+`NOEPILOG` option is supported but not fully tested; testing and correct usage is scheduled for a future release of zCICS.

-PROLOG inserts the following:
+`PROLOG` inserts the following:

-DFHEISTG
+* DFHEISTG
-:  Define the prefix areas of the Dynamic Storage Area (DSA).
+  - Define the prefix areas of the Dynamic Storage Area (DSA).

-DFHEIEND
+* DFHEIEND
-:  Replaces the END statement and defines the end of the DSA.
+  - Replaces the END statement and defines the end of the DSA.

-DFHEIENT
+* DFHEIENT
-:  Replaces the first CSECT statement
+  - Replaces the first CSECT statement
-:  Establish linkage and base registers
+  - Establish linkage and base registers
-:  GETMAIN the DSA
+  - GETMAIN the DSA
-:  Establish addressability to the EIB and TCTTE
+  - Establish addressability to the EIB and TCTTE
-:  Some COMMAREA management
+  - Some COMMAREA management

 ## Other macros

+* DFHEIBLK
-* DFHEIBLK - EIB DSECT
+  - EIB DSECT
+* DFHPCT
-* DFHPCT - Transaction definition
+  - Transaction definition
+* DFHFCT
-* DFHFCT – File definitions and options
+  – File definitions and options
+* EXEC
-* EXEC - Converts EXEC CICS statements into a unique macro call with a parameter list
+  - Converts EXEC CICS statements into a unique macro call with a parameter list
+* DFHREGS
-* DFHREGS – A synonym for EQUREGS
+  – A synonym for EQUREGS

 ## Copy books

+* DFHAID
-* DFHAID - Standard CICS equates for AID keys
+  - Standard CICS equates for AID keys
+* DFHBMSCA
-* DFHBMSCA - Mapping support equates
+  - Mapping support equates
+* DFHPCTUS
-* DFHPCTUS - User transaction codes
+  - User transaction codes
+* DFHFCTUS
-* DFHFCTUS - User file definitions
+  - User file definitions

 Inclusion of the macro DFHREGS/EQUREGS is mandatory.